China IPO market resumes after four-month hiatus, brokers to rue break

 While the new activity will be a relief for investors eager to put their money to work, it underlines concerns that mainland initial public offerings will fail to live up to expectations this year and brokers could be left to rue upbeat revenue forecasts.

-The seven companies which include Guangdong Ellington Electronics Technology, Shanghai Beite Technology and Shanghai Lianming Machinery, aim to raise a total of about 16 billion yuan (£1.53 billion), according to their prospectuses published on Tuesday.
+The seven companies which include Guangdong Ellington Electronics Technology, Shanghai Beite Technology and Shanghai Lianming Machinery, aim to raise a total of about 3.9 billion yuan ($626.61 million), according to their prospectuses published on Tuesday.
 Three will list in Shanghai and four on the smaller Shenzhen exchange.

 The CSRC last month said it was planning about 100 new listings this year, which would take the expected 2014 tally to 150 or only half the number forecast by consultants including PwC.